tuupola/esp_mipi/README.md

 # MIPI DCS Display Driver

-Low level driver for displays supporting the [MIPI Display Command Set](https://www.mipi.org/specifications/display-command-set).
-Currently tested with ST7735S, ST7789V and ILI9341.
+Low level driver for display controllers supporting the [MIPI Display Command Set](https://www.mipi.org/specifications/display-command-set).
+Tested with ST7735S, ST7789V and ILI9341.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 ## Usage

 Display and SPI parameters all the pins can be changed with `menuconfig`.
-You can find predefined values for some popular board in the [sdkconfig](https://github.com/tuupola/esp_mipi/tree/master/sdkconfig) folder.
+You can find predefined values for some popular boards in the [sdkconfig](https://github.com/tuupola/esp_mipi/tree/master/sdkconfig) folder.
 To use them copy one of the files to your project root before running menuconfig.

 ```
 $ cp components/esp_mipi/sdkconfig/m5stack.defaults sdkconfig.defaults